 Partial closures (lane restrictions) would maintain traffic, but would create traffic delays, extend the project timeline and increase costs.
 A full closure of the bridge would provide full access for construction and also reduce the timeline and costs, but would force 90,000 vehicles onto another route.

 The Project Team is working with state, local and federal agencies and will seek input from the public before recommending a final approach for FHWA approval.
-A recommendation is expected in fall 2019.
+A recommendation is expected in fall or winter 2019.

 When will a contractor be selected?